Fusion for spondylolisthesis

 Who is a candidate for LLIF for spondylolisthesis?

-If you have been diagnosed with spondylolisthesis and are dealing with painful symptoms, the first step in treatment is usually a round of conservative options, like physical therapy.
-However, if weeks or months of treatment do not bring an improvement in comfort or mobility, you may start to consider surgical options like a spinal fusion.
+If you have been diagnosed with spondylolisthesis and are dealing with painful symptoms, the first step in treatment is usually a round of conservative options, like physical therapy, flexibility exercises, pain medication and anti-inflammatories.
+However, if several weeks or months of treatment do not bring an improvement in comfort or mobility, you may start to consider surgical options like a spinal fusion.

 Laser Spine Institute is the leader in minimally invasive spine surgery, including procedures like LLIF, and we offer a streamlined experience that puts the patient at the center.
-To learn more and find out if you may be a candidate for LLIF or another minimally invasive procedure at Laser Spine Institute, contact our Care Team today for a no-cost MRI review.*
+To learn more and find out if LLIF or another minimally invasive procedure at Laser Spine Institute would be effective in relieving your chronic spine pain, contact our dedicated team today for a free MRI review.*